Everything You Need to Know About Sciatica

 Like most health conditions, sciatica has a number of urban legends associated with it.
 For example:

 - All leg pain qualifies as sciatica.
-People seem to believe that any leg pain falls under the category "sciatica," but that's not the case.
-Leg pain can be caused by a number of issues, including vascular issues, muscle strains, cellulitis, or a different nerve being irritated.
-For instance the femeral nerve can cause pain in the front of the leg.
+Sometimes talk about sciatica can be confusing, because different types of leg pain are frequently included under the category "sciatica," but they should not be.
+Leg pain can be caused by a number of issues, including vascular issues, muscle strains, cellulitis, or nerve irritation.
+Irritation of the femeral nerve, for instance, can cause pain in the front of the leg.
 A true case of sciatica runs from the mid-buttocks down the back of the leg, on one side of the body.
 Most commonly, it runs past the knee, and down the calf.

 - We don't know what actually causes sciatica.
 As we've already discussed, sciatica occurs when the sciatic nerve becomes pinched or compressed, and that typically is caused by a bulging or herniated disc between the vertebrae in the lower spine.
 It can also be caused by a bone spur or a bony growth on the spine itself, or by spinal stenosis, a narrowing of the spinal canal, work-related injuries, obesity, and inflammation.

 - If you have sciatica, stay in bed and rest.
 This is a very common myth.
 People who develop sciatica often think they need to stay in bed and wait it out.
 The truth is, most people do better if they remain active and avoid excess rest.
 In fact, numerous studies have found that there is little to no benefit in staying in bed, compared with staying active, for people who have sciatica.
 Being immobile and staying still for a long time is actually worse for you.

 First, you want to reduce chronic inflammation levels.
 This is an important first step for dealing with sciatica, or any chronic health issue.